Analytic solutions for the Bianchi I universe coupled to several barotropic perfect fluids: Bianchi I geometry coupled to barotropic fluids

-A particular case of the above equations corresponds to the dynamics of the closed FLRW cosmology.
-In such isotropic case the shape parameters vanish, $\beta_+=0$ and $\beta_-=0$, which leads to a constant value of the potential $U=-1/2$.
-Equations \eqref{eq_motion_beta_+}--\eqref{eq_motion_beta_-} are then trivially obeyed, \eqref{eq_constraint} is the usual Friedmann equation, while \eqref{eq_motion_alpha} is the acceleration equation.
+In particular, if one imposes the isotropic condition $\beta_\pm=0$, these equations describe the flat FLRW model.
+In such a case, the equations for the shape parameters \eqref{eq_motion_beta_+}--\eqref{eq_motion_beta_-} are trivially fulfilled, \eqref{eq_constraint} corresponds to the Friedmann equation, and \eqref{eq_motion_alpha} is the acceleration equation.